The Department of Earth and Space Sciences prepares students for rewarding careers

 in geoscience and education.
-We offer a Bachelor of Science (B.S.) in Geoscience in two concentrations as well as a teaching certification
+We offer a Bachelor of Science (B.S.) in Geoscience in two concentrations (Geology and Earth Systems) as well as a teaching certification

-program in both General Science and a Bachelor of Science in Education (B.S.Ed.) in Earth and Space Sciences.
+program in both General Science and a Bachelor of Science in Education (B.S.Ed.) in Earth and Space Sciences, which is housed in the Department of Secondary Education.
 We also offer a Master of Science (M.S.) degree in Geoscience that is tailored for the professional development of geologists and pre-college teachers.

 Check out our multiple minors as well!